 People were protected from abuse and harm because staff knew how to respond to any concerns.
 All staff had received safeguarding training.
 Staff told us they thought any allegations they reported would be fully investigated and satisfactory action taken to ensure people were safe.
-Comments included "I wouldn't tolerate it.
-If I saw something that put one of our resident's safety at risk, I would be the first to speak up and I know it would be dealt with".
 Safeguarding concerns were handled correctly in line with good practice and local protocols.

-The service had a whistleblowing policy so if staff had concerns they could report these and be confident of their concerns being listened to.
-Where concerns had been expressed about the service, if complaints had been made, or if there had been safeguarding investigations the manager robustly investigated these issues.
+The service had a whistleblowing policy so if staff had concerns they could report these and be confident their concerns being listened to.
+Where concerns had been expressed about the service, if complaints had been made, or if there had been safeguarding investigations, the manager robustly investigated these issues.
 This meant people were safeguarded from the risk of abuse.